LaVilla: History

+19th-century

 John Jones, an Anglo-American colonist, received a Spanish land grant for much of this area in 1801, when this part of Florida was still Spanish territory.

 At different points in the American Civil War, when Jacksonville and northeastern Florida were under Union control, the area was the site of a large Union garrison.
 Many slaves sought refuge with Union troops and, under the Emancipation Proclamation of 1863, gained freedom.
 After the war, the town attracted additional freedmen, some of whom left rural areas, and was incorporated as LaVilla.